 Polychlorinated biphenyls (PCBs) are toxic, persistent manmade chemicals that were widely used as an oil additive in electrical equipment and as a plasticizer in building materials.
 Congress banned the manufacture and use of PCBs in 1978.

 Before their manufacture was banned, PCBs were used widely in electrical equipment, including transformers.
 Many transformers in use still contain traces of PCB-contaminated oil, even after the oil has been changed several times.
 It should be assumed that any oil-filled electrical equipment that ever contained PCBs will be regulated.
 If you are planning a remodel, laboratory move or standard maintenance and alterations, you must have equipment suspected or known to contain PCBs inspected and screened.

 Fluorescent light ballasts may contain PCBs and must be managed through EH&S. All ballasts manufactured through 1978 contain PCBs.
 Newer ballasts may still contain PCBs or the carcinogenic chemical DEHP.
 For these reasons, all fluorescent light ballasts which are not specifically labeled "No PCBs" are to be managed as dangerous waste.

 Leaking PCB ballasts are considered an occupational exposure hazard by skin contact.

 Buildings constructed or renovated between 1950 and the 1970s may have PCBs in the caulk around windows, in weather stripping and in masonry expansion joints.
-These materials have tested positive for PCBs on campus and around the nation.
+These materials have tested positive for PCBs on UW campuses and in buildings around the nation.

-Environmental Health and Safety (EH&S) oversees PCB management, coordinating sampling and disposal, conducting audits, reviewing work plans and ensuring compliance with the regulations.
-More information can be found in the EH&S Design Guides.
+EH&S oversees PCB management, coordinates sampling and disposal, conducts audits, reviews work plans and ensures compliance with regulations.